Straightenin

 "Straightenin" is a song by American hip hop trio Migos.
 It was released through Quality Control and Motown on May 14, 2021, as the second single from their fourth studio album, Culture III.
-Straightenin was the Migos last single to be released before the death of their member Takeoff the next year in 2022, as the group was disbanded all together.
+Straightenin was the Migos last single to be released before the death of their member Takeoff the next year in 2022.

 Background

 In March 2021, Quavo previewed the song's music video on social media.
 The track and the accompanying video were released on May 14, 2021 with an announcement of the album Culture III.

 Hong Kong rapper and producer Big Spoon accused Migos of copying his 2020 song "Magic Show 魔術表演", which he compared to "Straightenin" in an Instagram video, saying, "I composed and produced the song by myself, did all the rapping, and played all the instruments so there are no samples or loops taken from elsewhere.
 I tweaked their song to the same tempo and key for comparison."